-Section 6 (FCS_CKM.1) in the ST provides tables which identify RSA, and ECC schemes that meet FIPS PUB 186-4 for asymmetric key generation.
+Section 6.1 (FCS_CKM.1) in the ST provides tables which identify RSA, ECC and FFC schemes that meet FIPS PUB 186-4 for asymmetric key generation.
 The TOE generates RSA keys of size 2048 or 3072 bits in support of device authentication for SSH remote administration and for TLS sessions.
-The TOE ECC NIST curves p-256, p-384, p-521 in support of key establishment for TLS sessions and FFC/DSA keys of size 2048 bits in support of key establishment for SSH sessions.
+The TOE also uses RSA keys of size 2048 bits for key establishment with SSH remote administration and generates ECC NIST curves p-256, p-384, p-521 and FFC/DSA keys of size 2048 bits in support of key establishment for TLS sessions.